rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 Now comes the fun part: assembling an input file containing the various parameters which control a GYRE run.
-Using a text editor, create the file :file:`gyre.in` in your working directory with the following content cut-and-pasted in:
+Using a text editor, create the file :file:`gyre.in` in your work directory with the following content cut-and-pasted in:

 .. literalinclude:: example-walkthrough/gyre.in